Preet-Tamrakar/EDA-on-the-Titanic-Dataset/README.md

-# AI-Powered Exploratory Data Analysis (EDA) Project
+# EDA on the Titanic Dataset

 This project demonstrates how to perform **Exploratory Data Analysis (EDA)** using Python.
 It goes beyond traditional EDA by integrating a **local Large Language Model (LLM)** via **Ollama (Mistral)** to generate automated analytical insights.